HamzaHandanagic/ef-core-hands-on/README.md

 - When testing use Release and not Debug mode because in debug mode some slow logging methods can be enabled.
 Diagnose issues: For the ASP.NET Core Web API, you can use Azure Application Insights locally in debug mode.
 Logging output.
 ASP.NET Core and EF Core’s logging output include timings.

+- Some LINQ commands need extra code to make them fit the way that the database works, such as the LINQ Average, Sum, Max, and other aggregate commands needed to handle a return of null.
+Just about the only aggregate that won’t return null is Count.